-A great evening with Outstanding in the Field!
+A great evening with Outstanding in the Field for Farm to Table Dining!

 When people hear we are from Nebraska, we commonly hear the old cliche about how flat it is and how it seems like one big cornfield.
 And while the one big cornfield thing is true in some areas, there is a growing number of small farms who have chosen to take a different path and diversify to offer different produce and products that they grow on their own farms.